dhgarrette/type-supervised-tagging-2012emnlp/README.md

 This code is frozen as of the version used to obtain the results in the paper.
 It will not be maintained.

-To see the most up-to-date version of the HMM code, visit [this](https://github.com/dhgarrette/nlp) repository.
+To see the most up-to-date version of the code, visit [this](https://github.com/dhgarrette/low-resource-pos-tagging-2014) repository.

 Running the experiments
 -------